 PLATANACEAE T. Lestibudois, nom. cons.
 Back to Proteales

-Growth sympodial; cork in outer cortex; nodes multilacunar; petiole bundle annular, wing bundles +; hairs candelabriform; leaves two-ranked (spiral), lamina vernation plicate-revolute, teeth glandular, with a terminal cavity, higher order veins approach but do not enter it, (margin entire), 2 strong secondary veins near base (venation pinnate; also in seedlings), petiole enclosing the axillary bud (not), stipule tubular, closed (adaxial-sheathing, open); plant monoecious; inflorescences capitate; flowers with odd member of outer whorl abaxial, 3-4(-7) merous; P connate or not, often lacking vasculature; staminate flowers: P ca 3, tiny, free; "ridged staminodes" +; anthers valvate, connective with subpeltate apex; pollen semitectate-reticulate, 16-22 µm long; (pistillodes +); carpellate flowers: P 3-4; "ridged staminodes" +, staminodes +; G (3-)5-8(-9), two-whorled, stylulus long, stigma decurrent in two crests, ± dry; ovules 1(-2)/carpel, outer integument 3-4 cells across; fruit an achene, with basal tuft hairs; mesotesta thick-walled, sclereidal; seed reserves hemicellulosic, endosperm moderate; n = 16-21.
+Growth sympodial; (plant deciduous); cork in outer cortex; nodes multilacunar; petiole bundle annular, wing bundles +; hairs candelabriform; leaves two-ranked (spiral), lamina vernation plicate-revolute, teeth glandular, with a terminal cavity, higher order veins approach but do not enter it, (margin entire), 2 strong secondary veins near base (venation pinnate; also in seedlings), petiole enclosing the axillary bud (not), stipule tubular, closed (adaxial-sheathing, open); plant monoecious; inflorescences capitate; flowers 3-4(-7) merous; P small, connate or not, often lacking vasculature; staminate flowers: outer whorl staminodial, ca 3, tiny; anthers valvate, connective with subpeltate apex; pollen semitectate-reticulate, 16-22 µm long; (pistillodes +); carpellate flowers: staminodes +; G (3-)5-8(-9), two-whorled, stylulus long, stigma decurrent in two crests, ± dry; ovules 1(-2)/carpel, outer integument 3-4 cells across; fruit an achene, with basal tuft of hairs; mesotesta thick-walled, sclereidal; seed reserves hemicellulosic, endosperm moderate; n = 16-21.

 1[list]/10.
 North Temperate (map: from Fl.
 N. Am.
 III 1997; Jalas et al. 1999 [Europe]; Feng et al. 2005).
 [Photo - Leaves & Stipules, Collection.]

-Pollination Biology & Seed Dispersal.
+Pollination Biology.
 There is about five weeks between pollination and fertilization in Platanus racemosa, at least (Floyd et al. 1999).

 Phylogeny.
 For a phylogeny of Platanus, see Grimm and Denk (2008).